Trauma and first responders: Post-crisis interventions

 Following a traumatic event, there are multiple treatments for post-traumatic symptoms used for individuals in these populations.
 Common treatment for first responders with PTSD are cognitive behavioral therapy (CBT), CBT as exposure therapy, prolonged exposure therapy (PE), brief eclectic psychotherapy (BEP), eye movement desensitization and reprocessing (EMDR), and Critical Incident Stress Debriefing (CISD).

 Psychological Therapies

 Psychological therapies are usually recommended first in people who have PTSD that require treatment.
-A mixture of a medication and psychological therapy may be recommended if you have chronic, severe or persistent PTSD.
-A doctor may refer you to a clinic that specializes in treating PTSD if there's one in your area.
+A mixture of a medication and psychological therapy may be recommended if the individual has chronic, severe or persistent PTSD.
+A doctor may refer the individual to a clinic that specializes in treating PTSD, depending on the proximity of one.

 Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy (CBT) focuses on the relationship between thoughts, feelings and behaviors.
+Cognitive behavioral therapy (CBT) focuses on the relationship between thoughts, feelings and behaviors.
 The American Psychological Association (APA) strongly recommends CBT for treating PTSD.
 Current evidence supports the use of CBT for first responders experiencing PTSD.